Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 # Results

-The primary discrepancy units reported in this note are angular sky errors derived from `CDELT`, expressed in milliarcseconds or arcseconds as appropriate.
+The primary discrepancy units reported in this note are angular sky errors, derived from `CDELT` and expressed in milliarcseconds or arcseconds as appropriate.
 Pixel errors are kept as secondary units because they are the quantities reported directly by the validator.
-For the `CAR` surface-map case, the same reporting convention is used with angular map units derived from the effective linear scale `PC * CDELT`.
+For the `CAR` surface-map case, the corresponding angular map units are derived from the linear scale matrix `PC * CDELT`.

 ## FITS projections